-- Do you want to study away for an entire semester, or is a short-term program a better fit? - What courses/graduation requirements do you need to take while you are away? - Do you prefer to study in a developed or developing country? - Would you like a destination where English is primarily spoken or would you prefer to be immersed in or exposed to another language?
-While English is a global language, some cities/countries have limited English-speakers. - Would you thrive under a guided or a more independent experience? - Do you want a traditional classroom setting?
-An internship?
-Field Experience?
+- Do you want to study away for an entire semester, or is a short-term program a better fit? - What courses do you need to take while you are away? - Do you prefer to study in a developed or developing country? - Would you like a destination where English is spoken or would you prefer to be immersed in another language? - Would you thrive under a guided or a more independent experience?